-Comparing our results with the regions excluded by other experiments, we find that the 91.2 GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$ can probe long-lived photophobic ALPs with lighter masses and weaker couplings via the $\mu^+ \mu^- \gamma$ and $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ signals, accessing parameter regions that are beyond the reach of prompt decay searches at the LEP and LHC.
-In addition, compared with the constraints on long-lived ALPs from rare meson decays obtained by the LHCb collaboration and the CHARM experiment, the CEPC can provide complementary coverage of the light long-lived ALP parameter space.
-Furthermore, the projected sensitivity obtained in this work is also complementary to the expected reach of the HL-LHC.
-In summary, these results indicate that the 91.2 GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$ exhibits strong potential to explore light long-lived photophobic ALPs through displaced vertex signals within the inner tracker detector.
+Comparing our results with the exclusion regions from other experiments, we find that the 91.2 GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$ can probe long-lived photophobic ALPs with lower masses and weaker couplings via the $\mu^+ \mu^- \gamma$ and $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ signals, thereby accessing parameter regions beyond the reach of prompt-decay searches at LEP and the LHC.
+In addition, compared with the constraints on long-lived ALPs from rare meson decays obtained by the LHCb Collaboration and the CHARM experiment, the CEPC can provide complementary coverage of the light long-lived ALP parameter space.
+Furthermore, the projected sensitivity obtained in this work is complementary to the expected reach of the HL-LHC.
+In summary, these results indicate that the 91.2 GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$ has strong potential to explore light long-lived photophobic ALPs through displaced-vertex signals within the main tracking system.